 You would think my level of enthusiasm would fade the older I get, but nope, I am just as excited to see Cinderella’s castle now at age 34 as I was when I was four.
 Growing up, my parents took us at least once a year.
 No doubt this lasting love for the Mouse is strongly tied to my starry-eyed memories of experiencing the magic of Disney as a young kid.

-Anywho, I thought I’d offer a few general observations and unsolicited advice that might help to maximize fun and minimize tantrums on your next family trip to the Magic Kingdom.
+Anywho, I thought I’d offer a few helpful tips and tricks to hopefully maximize fun and minimize tantrums on your next family trip to the Magic Kingdom.

 TRY AND AVOID THE CROWDS

 I have concluded that there is no longer a “slow time” at Disney.
 There is busy, busier and just down right ridiculous.
 My most recent trip to the Magic Kingdom was on a Tuesday at the very beginning of May.
 A Tuesday.
 At the beginning of May.
 A mundane, nothing-special, run-of-the-mill, boring old Tuesday.
 A Tuesday safely situated after the spring break rush and well before the insanity of summer.
 A TUESDAY, people.
 Surely Disney would be slow on a Tuesday at this time of year, right?